JosefHobler/stm32-ccsds-node/README.md

 The C firmware, Python ground-station, and C++ host-side codecs are verified byte-identical against shared conformance vectors (`cpp/tests/`) plus 200 differential fixtures generated from the Python reference.

-## As soon as I finish my exams, I will add new features to this project